firefoxfoxthrot/developer-web-site/_pages/ckm-architecture.md

 ___Solution: Secure Metadata Storage___

-CKM's methodology for storing additional data in a `crypto-envelope` allows for the storage of unbounded amounts of secret material, meeting the needs of secure, collaborative, and decentralized secret storage.
+CKM's methodology for storing additional data in a Gordian Envelope allows for the storage of unbounded amounts of secret material, meeting the needs of secure, collaborative, and decentralized secret storage.

 **Problem #5: Existing DIDs Are Not Rotatable or Revokable**